damminhtien/awesome-entity-resolution-datasets/README.md

 ## Benchmarking Notes

 ### A) Be explicit about the ER problem you solve
-- If you evaluate on **pairwise-labeled** EM datasets, don’t claim you solved “clustering ER”.
+- If you evaluate on **pairwise-labeled** EM datasets, don't claim you solved “clustering ER”.
 - If you evaluate on clustering datasets, report cluster metrics and candidate explosion behavior.

 ### B) Standard metrics (pairwise EM)